 The use of technology as a tool empowers pupils to become digital citizens, engaging them in 21st-century skills to enhance their learning.
 Technology is always used under the supervision of teachers.

-For more information on how technology is used to enhance education progressively and securely at Lycée Winston Churchill, read about it here.
+For more information on how technology is used to enhance education gradually and securely at Lycée Winston Churchill, read about it here.